Ria424/developers-animatesdk-docs/Document_object/Document54.md

 #### Parameters

-**profileName** A string that specifies the unique name of the duplicated profile.
+**profileName** `string`; A string that specifies the unique name of the duplicated profile.
 If you do not specify a name, the method uses the default name.
 This parameter is optional.

 #### Returns

-An integer that is the index of the new profile in the profile list.
+`integer`; An integer that is the index of the new profile in the profile list.
 Returns -1 if the profile cannot be duplicated.

 #### Description